Family Educational Rights and Privacy Act (FERPA)

 Pursuant to Public Law 93-380, Family Education Rights and Privacy Act of 1974, students and their parents are advised of certain practices and procedures at Florida State College at Jacksonville that relate to student records.

-Once a student is enrolled in a postsecondary program, parents no longer have any rights to student information under this Act unless the student gives written consent to release the information to the student’s parents, or the parents provide evidence that the student is a dependent of the parents as defined in section 152 of the Internal Revenue Code of 1954.
+Once a student is enrolled in a postsecondary program, parents no longer have any rights to student information under this Act unless the student gives written consent to release the information to the student’s parents.

 Under this Act, a student or parent (if eligible) will be accorded access to the student’s record within a reasonable time after the submission of a written request to the custodian of that record.
 Suitable arrangements will be made by the College to permit the record to be reviewed in the presence of a representative of the custodian of the record.
 Either the student or parent (if eligible) has the right to challenge the content of any record he or she believes to be inaccurate, misleading, in violation of the student’s rights or otherwise inappropriate, and to insert into the record any written explanation of any matter therein.
 The custodian of the record challenged shall conduct a hearing upon the matter, at a reasonable time and place, at which time the student or parent (if eligible) may present any evidence he or she may have in support of the challenge.
 If a record is challenged, the custodian of the record shall make a decision at the conclusion of the hearing.
 This decision may be appealed by the student or parent (if eligible) through established procedures to the Student Appeals Review Committee.